red-hat-storage/ocs-ci/docs/usecases/index.rst

 =========================
- Common Usecases and FAQ
+ Common Use cases and FAQ
 =========================

-Here you can find descriptions of common usecases and answers for frequently asked questions about using ``ocs-ci``.
+Here you can find descriptions of common use cases and answers for frequently asked questions about using ``ocs-ci``.

 .. toctree::